farhadabasahl/Farhad1969/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MDOT SHA
+- 🔭 I’m currently working to complete an educaional task considered for this repository.
-- 🌱 I’m currently learning Data science
-- 📫 How to reach me: farhad@umd.edu
+-
 <!--
 **Farhad1969/Farhad1969** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.